Categories

 Simple Questions, Hard Answers

-When business stakeholders ask data analysts seemingly simple questions, they often expect a quick and straightforward answer.
+When business stakeholders ask data experts seemingly simple questions, they often expect a quick and straightforward answer.
 On the surface, it seems like a piece of cake.
 But in the messy reality of data, what appears to be a simple question can quickly turn into a multi-layered onion of a problem - each layer revealing increasing complexity and ambiguity.
-Example from the insurance domain: Let’s take a practical example from the insurance industry....
+Example from the insurance domain: Let’s take a practical example from the insurance industry.
+A sales executive asks: ...

 Data Leakage in Machine Learning